MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Vendor collaboration portal

 With the **Vendor collaboration** module in Dynamics 365 Supply Chain Management, vendors can work with purchase orders, invoices, and also place bids on request for quotations and consignment inventory information.
 The vendor collaboration module shows a limited set of information about purchase orders, invoices, and consignment stock to external vendor users.

+### Viva Learn

+A [learning and development platform integrated with Microsoft Viva](/viva), offering personalized and interactive learning experiences for a variety of technology and soft skill development including the use and implementation of Dynamics 365.

 ## W